 e.
 Should problems arise in respect to the succession procedures outlined above, the Board will decide on an appropriate succession.

 ARTICLE 9.
 FORFEITURE OF OR REMOVAL FROM OFFICE

 Any Board member shall automatically forfeit his/her Board membership if he/she loses eligibility for, or is expelled from membership in IISE or the Society.

 ARTICLE 10.
 CONFLICT OF INTEREST

 Each officer, non-officer Board Member, or nominee shall make a written disclosure of any interest that might result in a conflict of interest upon nomination to office, before appointment to fill a vacancy on the Board and annually during the term of office.
-During their terms of office, directors and officers shall promptly make full disclosure to the Board of any existing or new employment, activity, investment or other interest that might involve obligations that may adversely compete with, or be in conflict with, the interest of IIE or the Society.
+During their terms of office, directors and officers shall promptly make full disclosure to the Board of any existing or new employment, activity, investment or other interest that might involve obligations that may adversely compete with, or be in conflict with, the interest of IISE or the Society.